 4. CTAs – why am I reading this again?

 CTAs (a call to action) is, oddly enough, one of the elements most commonly left off in printed publishing.
 But ask yourself – what is the goal of the brochure?
 Why did you get your A5 booklet printing done in the first place?
 Yes, informing your readers is always a good thing.
 But when they’re done reading your brochure, what do you want them to do?

 Make that action clear to them.
-Whether it is to go to a certain place for an event, or tear off a card and mail it in or call a phone number, establish what users are supposed to do and encourage that behavior throughout the design.
+Whether it is to go to a certain place for an event, tear off a card and mail it in or call a phone number, establish what users are supposed to do and encourage that behaviour throughout the design.

 A simple rule of thumb is the more pages or panels the design has, the more times you will need to repeat the CTA.